Nahla-yasmine/Arabic-News-Scraper/README.md

 ## Task

-- **Data Collection**: Students will scrape articles from trustworthy Arabic fact-checking websites, ensuring variety in topics and sources.
+- **Data Collection**: Scraping articles from trustworthy Arabic fact-checking websites, ensuring variety in topics and sources.

 - **Annotation**: Each article will be classified as fake or real and sorted by topic.